In the guide

 If you are a producer (importer, manufacturer, own-brander, re-conditioner, etc) then you are responsible for ensuring your products are safe and carry adequate instructions and warnings for consumers to use them safely.

 You will also need to undertake some form of 'conformity assessment procedure', which is the means set out in the legislation by which the product is shown to be safe (such as by manufacturing to standards or being assessed by a third party).
-The records of this (the technical documentation) need to be maintained for at least ten years.
+The records of this (the technical documentation) need to be maintained for at least 10 years.

 Once in the supply chain, a producer is also required to have measures in place to be able to identify any risks or issues arising from a product's use so that urgent action can be taken quickly and effectively to trace it and take the necessary corrective action (including issuing a recall).

-If you are a distributor (wholesaler, retailer, etc) you must not supply goods that you believe are dangerous.
-You are required to monitor the safety of the products you supply, passing on information to the producer and cooperating with them if they advise you of a problem.
+If you are a distributor (wholesaler, retailer, etc), you must not supply goods that you believe are dangerous.
+You are required to monitor the safety of the products that you supply, passing on information to the producer and cooperating with them if they advise you of a problem.
 The legislation also requires you to retain records of supply, which must be kept for six years.

-It is good practice as a distributor to request assurances from your supplier regarding compliance with the relevant regulations and standards; if possible request up-to-date relevant test certificates for the product.
+It is good practice as a distributor to request assurances from your supplier regarding compliance with the relevant regulations and standards; if possible, request up-to-date relevant test certificates for the product.

-Whatever role you fulfil, remember that ultimately you have a duty to ensure you only supply safe products.
+Whatever role you fulfil, remember that ultimately you have a duty to ensure that you only supply safe products.
 This duty exists whether that product is intended for consumers or for commercial use.

 It is a criminal offence to place on the market or supply unsafe products.
 You could face criminal proceedings, with the consequent damage to your business.